lmanini/eth-vanity-generator/README.md

 You can either:

-- Run the executables I built for you and left in the `executables` dir (hopefully they work, only tested them on my Linux machine)
+- Run the executables I built for you and left in the `executables` dir (hopefully the macOS one works, don't have a machine to test it on)
 - Build the executable yourself running `pkg package.json` from within the root dir
 - Run `node /generator.js` from the src dir or `node src/generator.js` from the root dir